bi1yeu/eprompt/README.md

 The `read` function will look for the latest response to a writing reminder, and will save that response in a text file.
 It also deletes the eprompt thread from your mailbox.

-It works with IMAP and SMTP and can be configured to run on a cron schedule for recurring reminders.
+It uses IMAP and SMTP to send and read emails.
+It does not have any scheduling of its own, but it can be configured to run on a cron schedule for recurring reminders.
 Presently only tested with [Fastmail](https://www.fastmail.com).

 ```sh
 source .env